craftingcity/The-Known-World/Game Notes/Prenotes/'23/Prenotes Feb 22 23.md

 10. The Cults of Blemon and Ar'Kraven are holding a passing funeral, known as the [[Day of Remembrance]] in the evening today.

 ### What happened?

+made way to council of mages, interviewed them, learned about Orcus in general, how he rules Tartarus of the [[Abyss]], and is connected to the first and second hums as well as the blood curse

+overall, they've thought that the wizards have done a shit job containing and responding to the black blood curse